 - The sights and sounds can be muffled by keeping interior doors and curtains closed, and by leaving a radio or the TV on fairly loud to provide distracting noise.

-- If you have a nervous dog or cat, or a very old pet or a pet with a heart problem, talk to your veterinarian before the next display.
-He or she might be able to supply a light sedative for the animal during high risk periods.
+- If you have a nervous dog or cat, a very old pet or a pet with a heart problem, talk to your veterinarian before the next display.
+He or she might be able to supply a light sedative for the animal during high-risk periods.

 Make sure your pets have collars on